Apurwa599/Earthquake-Prediction/README.md

 ## Dataset Description:
  The dataset contains historical earthquake records including features such as magnitude, depth, latitude, longitude, and time-related attributes.
 The data is preprocessed    to handle missing values and improve model performance.

+## Methodology:
+Data loading and cleaning

+Exploratory Data Analysis (EDA)

+Feature selection and scaling

+Model training using machine learning algorithms

+Model evaluation and result analysis

+## Conclusion:
+This project demonstrates how machine learning can be applied to earthquake prediction.
+While accurate earthquake forecasting remains challenging, data-driven models can help identify patterns and improve early warning research.